shubhanggupta2000/portfolio/README.md

 ## [Live Here!](https://www.guptashubhang.tech/)

 This repository contains the code for my personal portfolio website built with React.JS, Styled-Components, and Framer-Motion.
-The website features beautiful animations and many more things.

-## Getting Started

-To run this project locally, follow these steps:

-1. Clone the repository.
-2. Install the dependencies using `npm install`.
-3. Start the development server with `npm start`.

-Enjoy exploring and customizing this stunning portfolio website built with React JS, Styled-Components, and Framer Motion!

 ## Todo